stuerp/foo_vis_spectrum_analyzer/README.md

   * Static or scrolling
 * New: Built-in SoX color scheme and corresponding non-linear amplitude color map suited for the spectogram visualization.
 * New: The context menu can be used to load a preset.
+* New: Artwork Fit mode.
+Defaults to "Fit Big".
 * Improved: Double-clicking a preset activates it.
-* Fixed: Security issue
-  * The preset path will no longer be saved as part of a preset file.
+* Fixed: Privacy issue: The preset path will no longer be saved as to a preset file.
 * Fixed: The spin buttons were not updated when switching between multiple graphs in the configuration dialog.
 * Fixed: Inconsistent state of the color buttons and values when switching between styles in the configuration dialog.
 * Fixed: User interface colors were not activated after loading a preset.